Tour Ground Zero with the brother of 9/11 hero FDNY Capt. Billy Burke, Jr.

 The “Sphere Guy”

-Join native New Yorker and 9/11 family member and activist Michael Burke, who led the fight to return the iconic Koenig Sphere to the WTC site, ensure that the first responders who gave all were identified at the memorial, co-founder of the annual 1 WTC Tower Climb, and has been at the forefront of the effort to preserve and faithfully convey the authentic history of the heroism, sacrifice and loss of 9/11.
+Join me, native New Yorker and 9/11 family member and activist Michael Burke.
+Confront the attacks.
+Honor the memory of those taken.
+I led the fight to return the iconic Koenig Sphere, the only remaining intact artifact of the WTC, to the WTC site.
+I fought to ensure that the first responders who gave all were identified at the memorial, and co-founded the annual 1 WTC Tower Climb.
+I have been at the forefront of the fight at Ground Zero to faithfully preserve and convey the authentic history of September 11, 2001.

 Visit with Me